supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/Indexing.md

 ## Index File
 - Index file or Index
 - Index is sorted based on index field value or search key
+- Blocks containing the index records are called **Index Blocks** or index fan-out
 ```
 ````